Burning Urine: Symptoms, Causes and Treatment

 • UTI is the most common cause of burning urination.
 A UTI is caused by bacterial infections of the urinary tract.

-• STDs, which include chlamydia, herpes, and gonorrhea, are also some of the causes of burning or painful urination.
+• STDs, such as chlamydia, herpes, and gonorrhea, can cause burning or painful urination.

-• These sexually transmitted infections are also caused by bacteria and can occur along with genital sores, vaginal discharge, and itching in the groin area.
+• These infections, caused by bacteria, may also present with genital sores, vaginal discharge, and groin itching.

 • This can cause a burning sensation when urinating and can also cause itching and redness around the vaginal area.

-• Vaginal tears can also cause painful urination or a burning sensation when urinating.
+• Vaginal tears can cause painful urination or burning sensation.

-• Any nerve condition that causes difficulty fully emptying the bladder can also cause painful urination or a burning sensation when urinating.
+Any nerve condition that causes difficulty fully emptying the bladder can also cause painful urination or a burning sensation during urination.

 • Atrophic vaginitis is a postmenopausal symptom caused by changes in hormone levels.